ganeshutah/Jove/For_CS3100_Fall2021/README.md

    - 30:12/8
      - Review For Finals

-* FINAL EXAM will be delivered via Canvas, with supplementary files as noted there.
+* FINAL EXAM will be delivered via Canvas, with supplementary files as noted there
   > * The exam is between Sunday 12/12/21 6:00pm to Monday 12/13/31 8:00pm
-  > * The exam will consist of a quiz (COMPREHENSIVE) like in Midterm-2
-  > * There will be two timed Quiz attempts allowed
+  > * it will consist of a quiz with two timed attempts allowed.
+The portions are *comprehensive**
-  > * The exam will also ask you to do work on Jove notebooks and submit the results.
+  > * The exam will also ask you to do work on Jove notebooks and submit the results
-  > * The portions will be those since Midterm-2.
+  > * The portions will be those since Midterm-2
       This work will involve building machines, reasoning about mapping reductions, and the use of the BDD, PCP and Lambda Calculus Tools

 * -------------------------------------------------------